 The duration of validity of travel documents issued to beneficiaries of international protection is one year, both for persons with refugee status and subsidiary protection.
 Refugees receive a “refugee passport”, a bilingual travel document specified in the 1951 Refugee Convention, while holders of subsidiary protection receive a special travel document, not a refugee passport.

 A refugee is entitled to a bilingual travel document under the Refugee Convention, unless compelling reasons of national security or public order otherwise require.
 There are no geographical limitations, except for travelling to the country of origin.

 In practice in order to receive the travel document beneficiaries of international protection have to apply for it in a separate form at the competent office of NDGAP.
-The fee of the procedure is around €20 and the applicant needs to have already his or her ID card and the address card.
-Obtaining the latter could be problematic because of the difficulties beneficiaries face concerning housing.
+The fee of the procedure is around €20 and the applicant must have already obtained his/her ID card and the address card.
+Obtaining the latter could be problematic because of the difficulties beneficiaries face concerning housing (see section on Housing).
 The authority issues the travel document within 22 working days.

-According to the statistics of NDGAP, 1,654 travel documents were issued to beneficiaries of international protection in 2017.
-No data are available for 2018.
-In 2019, there were 745 travel documents for refugees and 581 for beneficiaries of subsidiary protection issued.
+According to the statistics of NDGAP there were 545 travel documents for refugees and 428 for beneficiaries of subsidiary protection issued in 2020.

 Section11/A Decree 101/1998.
 (V. 22.) on the execution of Act XII of 1998 on travelling abroad.

 Section 10(8) Asylum Act.

 Information provided by NDGAP on 2 March 2021.